Welcome to the Health Office at Liberty Elementary

 Please let me know if your child has strep throat, pink eye, or any other communicable infection.
 I will then alert the classroom so the rest of the parents can monitor their children.
 Please remember, if your child has been ill with fever, he/she must be fever free for 24 hours (temperature below 100 degrees without fever reducing medication) before returning to school.
 Thank you for your continued support!

-Students entering kindergarten need to have all age appropriate immunizations completed by the 1st day of classes.
+Students entering kindergarten need to have all age-appropriate immunizations completed by the first day of classes.